Kitware/CMake/Help/variable/CMAKE_GENERATOR_PLATFORM.rst

   The ``<version>`` may be one of:

+  ``10.0``
+    Specify that any 10.0 SDK version may be used, and let Visual Studio pick one.
+This is supported by VS 2019 and above.

   ``10.0.<build>.<increment>``
     Specify the exact 4-component SDK version, e.g., ``10.0.19041.0``.
     The specified version of the SDK must be installed.
 It may not exceed